Rheology of concentrated suspension of fibers with load dependent friction coefficient: Results and discussion

-Figure \ref{fig:shear_volume_rough} displays the computed relative viscosity as a function of reduced shear rate, $\dot{\Gamma} $ for different volume fractions and roughness heights.
-We observe from figure \ref{fig:Shear_volume} that the viscosity decreases as the reduced shear rate increases due to the reduction of the friction coefficient similarly to the findings of \cite{more2020effect}.
-The shear thinning behavior matches the experimental results reported by \cite{bounoua2016shear}.
-We provide a power law fit to show how the power law index changes with the volume fraction as follows :
+We start with analyzing the computed relative viscosity, $\eta_r$ as a function of the dimensionless shear rate, $\dot{\Gamma}$, for different volume fractions, as shown in figure~\ref{fig:Shear_volume}.
+We observe that the viscosity reduces with increasing the shear rate, indicating a shear thinning behavior.
+Eventually, it plateaus at high shear rates.
+To quantify the degree of shear thinning, we use the following power law curve fit to the simulation data.

-The viscosity shows two plateaus, one at high reduced shear rates and one at low reduced shear rates.
-The plateau at a high shear rate is due to the saturation of the friction coefficient at high normal loads.
-As the volume fraction increases, the contact between the fibers increases, which causes the higher relative viscosity at higher volume fractions for a particular reduced shear rate.

-Figure \ref{fig:shear_rough} shows the effect of increasing roughness from 1\% to 10\% at different reduced shear rates for a fixed volume fraction, $\phi=10\%$.
-We see that the relative viscosity increases with roughness and this increase in viscosity is higher at lower shear rates.
-For $\dot{\Gamma}=1000 $, the relative viscosity is almost independent on the roughness.
-However, as $\dot{\Gamma} $ is reduced to 1, the increase in viscosity is higher at roughness height 0.005 compared to roughness height 0.1.
-With the increase in the shear rate, the shear stress also increases and correspondingly there is an increase in the normal forces between fibers, and a reduction of the coefficient of friction.
-As a result we observe a reduction in the relative viscosity much higher at lower shear rates than for higher shear rates with roughness.